History

 NOVEMBER 1990

-The land and building were donated by Paul & Joan Terry, with many individuals and businesses donating their time, labour, materials and money to renovate the house to be fit for purpose as a Hospice.
-It’s possible that this was the first free standing day Hospice in Australia, that was owned and funded by the community.
+The land and building were donated by Paul & Joan Terry, with many individuals and businesses donating their time, labour, materials, and money to renovate the house to be fit for purpose as a Hospice.
+It’s possible that this was the first free-standing day Hospice in Australia, that was owned and funded by the community.

-This Hospice initially provided day care and sometimes weekends or overnight care in a secure, homely environment with outdoor areas and views of the harbour.
+Hospice initially provided day care and sometimes weekends or overnight care in a secure, homely environment with outdoor areas and views of the harbour.

 1992